hexa-decim8/heat/README.md

 help mix the plant's pollen back into the bloom.
 This will fertilize the blossom and, a pepper will soon start to grow if all of the conditions remain right for fruiting.

+We take pollination for granted if your plants are outside, but if you're growing your pepper plants inside, it's critically important that you artificially pollinate them.
+If you don't do this, you may end up watching your flowers fall off leading to "blossom drop" issues, or a general lack of fruiting.

 ## Pepper Harvesting

 # Post-Season/Late Autumn